-- Deploy two important clinical studies for validating the models, one on lung cancer and one on gliomas.
+- Deploying two important clinical studies for validating the models, one on lung cancer and one on gliomas.
 The crucial validation work will be based on comparing the multi-level therapy simulation predictions with the actual medical data (including medical images), acquired before and after therapy.
-ContraCancrum aims to pave the way for translating clinically validated multilevel cancer models into clinical practice. - Create a workflow environment that will allow remote access to clinical data and will assist the end clinical user to validate the cancer models by using its web services.
-The project will use open-source software that will allow for future extensions of models as well as the extension to large scale clinical trials.
-Data
+Data pseudonymization is ensuring adoption of the European legal and ethical data handling guidelines. - Creating a workflow environment that will allow remote access to clinical data and will assist the end clinical user to validate the cancer models by using its web services.
+The project is using use open-source software that allows for future extensions of models as well as the extension to large scale clinical trials.